warkka/untron/.vscode/README.md

-note: for some reason, initializing both /relayer and /fulfiller in the workspace runs into some kind of a race condition causing both to fail to compile.
+Note: for some reason, initializing both /relayer and /fulfiller in the workspace runs into some kind of a race condition causing both to fail to compile.
 Thus, it's recommended to only initialize what you're working on.